 Ways To Keep Your Children Busy During Long Car Journeys

-With summer fast approaching, many people will be hitting the roads for family days out.
+Many people will be hitting the roads this summmer for family days out.
 Although, long journeys can often be boring for children, resulting in the tireless repetition of “are we there yet?”, “I’m really bored” or “I need the toilet”.
 Does this sound all too familiar on your family road trips?
 If it does, we’ve put together a list of ways to keep your children busy during the journey.

 How about playing a good old word game to pass the time?
 I-Spy, Twenty Questions and I’m Going on a Picnic are fun word games to play in the car, just to mention a few.
 These games don’t require any materials and are a great way to get your kids using their brain.